Pierre-Simon Laplace: Early years

 Some details of Laplace's life are not known, as records of it were burned in 1925 with the family château in Saint Julien de Mailloc, near Lisieux, the home of his great-great-grandson the Comte de Colbert-Laplace.
 Others had been destroyed earlier, when his house at Arcueil near Paris was looted in 1871.

 Laplace was born in Beaumont-en-Auge, Normandy on 23 March 1749, a village four miles west of Pont l'Évêque.
-According to W. W. Rouse Ball, his father, Pierre de Laplace, owned and farmed the small estates of Maarquis.
-His great-uncle, Maitre Oliver de Laplace, had held the title of Chirurgien Royal.
+According to W. W. Rouse Ball, Laplace was the son of a poor farmer or farm-labourer.
 It would seem that from a pupil he became an usher in the school at Beaumont; but, having procured a letter of introduction to d'Alembert, he went to Paris to advance his fortune.
-However, Karl Pearson is scathing about the inaccuracies in Rouse Ball's account and states:
+However, later historical research established that his father, Pierre de Laplace, actually owned and farmed the small estate of Mérisier, and his great-uncle, Maître Olivier de Laplace, had held the title of Chirurgien Royal.
+Karl Pearson is scathing about the inaccuracies in Rouse Ball's account and states:

 Indeed Caen was probably in Laplace's day the most intellectually active of all the towns of Normandy.
 It was here that Laplace was educated and was provisionally a professor.
 It was here he wrote his first paper published in the Mélanges of the Royal Society of Turin, Tome iv.
 1766–1769, at least two years before he went at 22 or 23 to Paris in 1771.
 Thus before he was 20 he was in touch with Lagrange in Turin.
 He did not go to Paris a raw self-taught country lad with only a peasant background!
 In 1765 at the age of sixteen Laplace left the "School of the Duke of Orleans" in Beaumont and went to the University of Caen, where he appears to have studied for five years and was a member of the Sphinx.
 The École Militaire of Beaumont did not replace the old school until 1776.

 His parents, Pierre Laplace and Marie-Anne Sochon, were from comfortable families.
 The Laplace family was involved in agriculture until at least 1750, but Pierre Laplace senior was also a cider merchant and syndic of the town of Beaumont.